alanwsmith/typing-rust.alanwsmith.com/src/constants/index.md

    see on the next page)
 2. They must have a type annotation (e.g. the `i32` in the example below which is coming up).
-3. They must be set to something determined at complile time (which we'll also get to shortly)
+3. They must be set to something determined at compile time (which we'll also get to shortly)

 ```rust, noplayground, EXAMPLE1